DomFabian/PedestrianCounter/README.md

 # PedestrianCounter

 ## Using the Web Resources
 The PedestrianCounter system currently uses a MySQL database backend with server-side PHP scripts to interface with the database.
-Because PedestrianCounter uses the PHP Object-Oriented DB connection style, the underlying database backend can be changed all in one place: `filename.php`.
+Because PedestrianCounter uses the PHP Object-Oriented DB connection style, the underlying database backend can be changed all in one place: `Common.php`.

 Prerequisites for using PedestrianCounter:
 * Webserver that supports PHP 5 (`5.4.16` currently used)